markhedleyjones/container-magic/README.md

   entrypoint: /workspace/main.py
 ```

-When you run `cm build` or `cm update`, this generates a Dockerfile and Justfile tailored to your configuration.
+When you run `cm build` or `cm update`, this generates a Dockerfile, Justfile, and standalone scripts tailored to your configuration.

 ## Commands